 Screens are part of our daily life, and yet we rarely consider how they affect the way we look at the world.
 During long periods of staring at screens, we blink roughly half as much as normal.
 This can lead to our eyes drying out and feeling irritated or tired.
 This has an interesting affect on daily life, and it can have a similarly interesting affect on the way a person recovers from LASIK surgery.

-Dr. Raul Peña provides patients at his McAllen and Harlingen, TX vision correction centers with ample post-op advice to improve the LASIK recovery process.
+Dr. Raul Peña provides his patients with ample post-op advice to improve the LASIK recovery process.
 The team at Peña Eye Institute would like to consider screen time after LASIK and what patients should do after their surgery.

 Resting Your Eyes After LASIK Is Crucial

 After undergoing LASIK, it is essential to give your eyes a chance to rest.
 This improves the healing process, speeds up recovery time, and reduces the risk of complications.